Nara-Bayaraa/Nara-Bayaraa/README.md

 ## 🌟 About This Portfolio

 Here you’ll find:
-- **Highlighted projects:** Automation frameworks, coding challenges, API tests, and more.
+- **Highlighted projects:** Automation frameworks, Coding challenges, API tests, and more.
 - **Code samples:** Real-world examples from professional and personal projects.
 - **Problem-solving approach:** A QA mindset focused on risk, coverage, and continuous improvement.